trifacta/floating-elephants/README.md

 <img src="img/floating-elephants.png" width="300" height="363" alt="Elephant held by coloured balloons">
 </p>

-Easily reproduce a multi-node Hadoop cluster on a local machine.
+An easy way to reproduce a multi-node Hadoop cluster on a local machine.

 ## Requirements